Why Diversity Matters

 If available, the chart below will include the male to female distribution among Argosy University - Denver's undergraduate students.

-The disparity between the counts of men and women at Argosy University - Denver is higher than the national average.
+The male to female ratio at Argosy University - Denver is poor compared to the national average.

 If available, the chart below will include the male to female distribution among Argosy University - Denver's faculty.

-The ratio of male to female faculty at Argosy University - Denver is above average.
+The ratio of male to female faculty at Argosy University - Denver is excellent.

-About 77.8% of the students attending Argosy University - Denver come from within Colorado.
-This puts Argosy University - Denver's level of geographic diversity about the same as the national average and gives it a national geographic diversity ranking of #1,279.
+A vast majority of undergraduates attending Argosy University - Denver come from within Colorado.
+This places Argosy University - Denver's level of geographic diversity well below the national average and gives it a national geographic diversity ranking of #2,166.

 Dive Into Nationwide Geographic Diversity